pebreo/pebreo.github.io/midgame/part3-polyamory.md

 In my view, the casualness with which celebrity breakups are announced means it is accepted as a cultural norm.
 The reality remains.
 For most, divorce is a messy, emotionally fraught experience.
 Financial anxieties, child custody battles, and the social (some) stigma often associated with divorce are realities.

 There's a danger in the normalization narrative.
-It can downplay the challenges of divorce, particularly for those who lack the financial resources and social support networks readily available to the Hollywood elite.
-Divorce shouldn't be demonized, but it shouldn't be romanticized either.
+It can downplay the challenges of divorce, particularly for those who lack the financial resources and social support networks readily available to well-to-do.
+In my opinion, divorce shouldn't be demonized, but it shouldn't be romanticized either.
+The consequences can be permantly damaging to many people besides those that are separating.

 However, there's a potential upside to this trend.
 There is an opportinty to upgrade how we see romantic relationships.